The functional architecture of the early vision and neurogeometric models: The functional architecture of the V1 cortex in statics

-Hubel and Wiesel remarked that the firings of the simple neurons depend not only on the coordinates $z=(x,y)$ of their RF, but also on many other internal parameters, which may be considered as fiber-wise coordinates of some fibre bundle over the retina surface.
-They proposed the first fibre bundle model for the V1 cortex, the so called {\it ice-cube model} with two internal parameters: the orientation and the ocular dominance.
-Hubel wrote in \cite{H} "What the cortex does is to map not just two but many variables on its two-dimensional surface.
+Hubel and Wiesel remarked that the firing of the simple neurons depends not only on the coordinates $z=(x,y)$ of their RF in the retina $R$, but also on many other parameters, called {\it internal}, which may be considered as fiber-wise coordinates of a fiber bundle over the retina.
+In fact, they proposed {\it the first fiber bundle model for the V1 cortex}, the so called {\it ice-cube model} with two internal parameters: the orientation and the ocular dominance.
+In \cite{H} Hubel wrote: "What the cortex does is to map not just two but many variables on its two-dimensional surface.
 It does so by selecting as the basic parameters the two variables that specify the visual field coordinates (distance out and up or down from the fovea), and on this map it engrafts other variables, such as orientation and eye preference, by finer subdivisions."
-The complete set of the inner parameters, which are relevant for the visual system, is not known.
+The complete set of the internal parameters, which are relevant for the visual system, is not known.
 The most important internal parameters are the {\it orientation} and the {\it spatial frequency}, but there are many other relevant parameters, as for instance the parameters of the {\it color space}, the {\it contrast}, the {\it curvature}, the {\it temporal frequency}, the {\it ocular dominance}, the {\it disparity} and the {\it direction of the motion}.
+Another fruitful idea by Hubel and Wiesel is the notion of {\it hypercolumn}.
+They define a hypercolumn as a collection of columns consisting of simple neurons which can measure any possible value for the internal parameters.
+Unlike the columns, the existence of hypercolumns is not physiologically confirmed and it has been the subject of debate for a long time.